 A medical esthetician is someone who specializes in skincare treatments within the dermal and epidermal layers of skin.
 Medical estheticians fall somewhere in between dermatologists and estheticians, as they are both dedicated to helping clients with skin care concerns.
 Those interested in becoming a medical esthetician are usually already working as a dermatologist, esthetician, or skin care specialist and want to advance their career by becoming certified in other skin care advancements and technologies.

 Medical esthetic school is the best place to start if you’re considering medical esthetician training.
 With medical esthetician training, estheticians can perform cosmetic laser skin rejuvenation treatments–like laser hair removal, laser tattoo removal, laser wrinkle reduction, and much more.
-In order to legally perform cosmetic injectables, you must be a medical professional.
+In order to legally perform cosmetic injectables, you must be a medical professional and have acquired certification from a medical esthetician school.
 Medical professionals can also perform cosmetic laser treatments with the proper training from medical esthetic school.